-Sin is breaking God’s Law, violating God’s moral standard.
+So, if our instincts imply that sin is breaking God’s Law, violating God’s moral standard, it should not come as any real surprise that God defines it this way.
 (1Jn 3:4) If we neglect, dismiss or alter any part of His standard, we get the definition wrong and encourage sin.

-God has only one standard; it’s called Torah, and it applies to everyone.
-(Mt 5:19) In breaking any part of it, we break it all, as a whole.
+Yet God has only one standard, and He has publicly revealed it in Torah.
+It applies to everyone (Mt 5:19); in breaking any part of it, we break it all, as a whole.
 (Ja 2:10)

 Ultimately, sin isn’t about how we feel, or what we think is good or bad, or what society says.
 It’s about what God says.